 Care should be observed in administering the product to any patient whose condition may be exacerbated by opioids, particularly the elderly, who may be sensitive to their central and gastro-intestinal effects, those on concurrent CNS depressant drugs, those with prostatic hypertrophy and those with inflammatory or obstructive bowel disorders.
 Care should also be observed if prolonged therapy is contemplated.

-Care is advised in the administration of paracetamol to patients with severe renal or severe hepatic impairment.
+• Severe renal or severe hepatic impairment.
 The hazards of overdose are greater in those with alcoholic liver disease.

 Patients should be advised not to exceed the recommended dose and not take other paracetamol containing products concurrently.